 Areas for improvement

 Having completed McBride’s scouting report, there are few areas for improvement.
 He possesses a lot of the requisite attributes and traits to be successful in the NFL.
-Furthermore, with the opportunity to prove himself against a higher caliber of competition at the Senior Bowl, he’s only likely to ascend in the class.
+He answered one question — level of competition — with an impressive performance against the best of the best at the Senior Bowl.

 However, there are some areas for improvement.
 While he possesses excellent pass-catching ability, his route running is a work in progress.
 He doesn’t routinely run crisp routes, rounding off rather than moving with suddenness or twitchiness.